Military Science Program

 E&H Professors

-The military science program is a cooperative enterprise between among E&H, ETSU, and the United States Army.
+The military science program is a cooperative enterprise between E&H, ETSU, and the United States Army.
 The program is designed to develop the students’ managerial and leadership abilities, introduce students to the mission and organization of the United States Army and prepare advanced-course students for service as commissioned officers in the Active Army, Army Reserve or Army National Guard.

 Major